 speaker

 James Walter

-Yeah, I mean, I think for us, we've always talked about our buyback strategy is going to be very call it rifle shot.
-And we think you get a better bang for your buck on buyback dollars when you see real dislocations or a real downturn.
-And although I think we're undervalued relative to peers, it doesn't feel like a truly dislocated market kind of more broadly today.
-So I think we think our dollars are better spent putting them on the balance sheet and and rating for a call it a riper opportunity than one that's just good enough.
-We think that kind of prudent approach to share buybacks to ultimately drive more shareholder value in the long term.
-And we're kind of prepared to be patient and and wait for the right opportunity to be that a juicier buyback in the future that I think we do in mass or an acquisition opportunity or something else.
+I think for us, we've always talked about our buyback strategy is going to be very call it rifle shot, and we think you get a better bang for your buck on buyback dollars when you see real dislocations or a real downturn.
+Although I think we're undervalued relative to peers, it doesn't feel like a truly dislocated market kind of more broadly today.
+So I think we think our dollars are better spent putting them on the balance sheet and waiting for a, call it a riper opportunity than one that's just good enough.
+We think that kind of prudent approach to share buybacks to ultimately drive more shareholder value over the long term.
+And we're kind of prepared to be patient and wait for the right opportunity to be that a juicier buyback in the future that I think we do in mass or an acquisition opportunity or something else.

+speaker